 Those women who make it into the industry but question why they aren’t getting treated the same are told that they chose that life because they decided to do something that’s “not for women” to do as a career.
 Instead, they should have been hearing how unfair it actually is and that they deserve just as much as the man next to them with the same equal treatment.

 When you are a woman surrounded by men in a tech building, you already feel as if you stick out.
 Nothing makes you feel more alienated than being the last person chosen to do everything just because you are a woman.

-There have been women who thrived in this business but were still last selected because somebody felt more capable of putting it into Bobby’s hands than Ashley’s.
-Not because he is better at the job than she is; in fact, a lot of times, they don’t even check.
+Women thrived in this business but were still last selected because somebody felt more capable of putting it into Bobby’s hands than Ashley’s.
+Not because he is better at the job than she is; in fact, they don’t even check a lot of times.

 These are the types of attitudes that women have to deal with in the workplace, causing a lot to leave within their first little while working with a company.

 The circumstances that a woman has to indulge when she wants to be in a tech career would be enough to drive anyone crazy.
 However, it is said that young budding tech minds aren’t given the tools and encouragement needed to grow from a young age.